-Cappies Critics: Cappies is a program in which students become theatre critics and view other high school theatre productions, discuss it amongst each other (with adult supervision), and write reviews.
-Reviews from each selection are then chosen by adult mentors to be printed in the OC Register Sunday Edition's Varsity Arts section.
+Cappies Critics: Cappies is a program in which students become theatre critics and view other high school theatre productions, discuss it amongst each other, and write reviews.
+Reviews from each selection are then chosen by adult mentors to be printed in the OC Register's Varsity Arts section.
 For more information about this program, please visit our website at www.trischool.org